-CEILING

-The ceilings of porches were usually flat or sloped and covered in painted beadboard.
+CEILING The ceilings of porches were usually flat or sloped and covered in painted beadboard.

-BALUSTRADE

-Square-section, turned, and flat, jigsaw-cut balusters were all common.
-Attach individual balusters to horizontal top and bottom rails, never to the wood decking.
+BALUSTRADE Squaresection, turned, and flat, jigsaw-cut balusters were all common.
+Individual balusters should be attached to horizontal top and bottom rails, never to the wood decking.
 Historic balustrades were shorter than modern deck railing.

-SUPPORTING PIERS & APRON

-Masonry piers supported the porch structure.
-Lattice aprons generally covered openings between piers.
+SUPPORTING PIERS & APRON Masonry piers supported the porch structure.
+Openings between piers were generally spanned by lattice aprons.

 Porches consisted of several primary components: the decking or floor, the supporting piers and apron, the stairs and railing, the supporting posts or columns, and the roof.
-These components came in a variety of materials, including wood, brick, metal, stone and concrete.
-Such parts are not necessarily interchangeable; it is important to give careful consider the compatibility of porch elements with the style and period of a particular house.
+These components could be found in a variety of materials including wood, brick, metal, stone and concrete.
+Such parts are not necessarily interchangeable; it is important to carefully consider the compatibility of porch elements with the style and period of a particular house.

-In Anacostia, wood played a dominant role, with most houses having front porches supported on brick piers with turned wooden posts and decorative wooden millwork.
-Examples of millwork included spindlework along the porch frieze and jigsaw-cut brackets.
+In Anacostia, wood was the predominant material, with most houses having front porches supported on brick piers with turned wood posts and decorative millwork.
+Examples of the latter included spindlework along the porch frieze and jigsaw-cut brackets.
 In the 20th century, larger, free classic columns became more common, particularly for brick homes.

-Usually painted, railings had low grip rails and square-section balusters.
-Both turned and splat-type balusters also appeared occasionally.
+Railings were usually painted, with low grip rails and square-section balusters.
+Both turned and splat-type balusters were also occasionally used.
 Balustrades had a horizontal bottom rail supporting the balusters inches above the deck.
 Most porch roofs were flat or shallowly hipped, with beadboard ceilings.
-Detailing on porches ranged from plain to quite elaborate, generally matching the size and ornamentation of the house on which a porch appeared.
+Detailing on porches ranged from plain to quite elaborate, in character with the size and ornamentation of their corresponding houses.

 The appearance of brackets, columns, railings, moldings, and other details contribute significantly to the character of historic porches.
 Removing original details is not appropriate.
 Being fashioned from old-growth timber, original wood members will typically last longer than replacement parts if properly maintained.
-If a deteriorated portion cannot be repaired, its replacement should be in the same material or an appropriate substitute material unless approved by HPO (wood columns may sometimes be replaced with fiberglass, for instance, if the new columns are painted and otherwise match the appearance of the originals).
+If a deteriorated portion cannot be repaired, the replacement should be in the same material or an appropriate substitute material unless approved by HPO (wood columns may sometimes be replaced with fiberglass, for instance, if painted and otherwise matching the appearance of the originals).
 Replacements should match the proportion, scale, and texture, of the original.

-Wood porch decking is typically three-inch-wide, tongue-and-groove boards, which can be purchased from a lumber yard, kiln-dried after treatment, (KDAT) and pre-primed.
-Historically, front porch railings were low, between 28 and 32 inches; replacements should match the original height (a code waiver is available for historic buildings).
-Due to the lower railings, porch posts had lower bases and a taller central turned section than most modern ones.
-A little extra effort, such as ordering online from a millwork company, will generally turn up a suitably proportioned post.
+Wood porch decking is typically three-inch-wide, tongue-and-groove boards, which can be purchased from a lumber yard kiln-dried after treatment (KDAT) and pre-primed.
+Front porch railings were historically low, between 28 and 32 inches, and should be replaced at the original height (a code waiver is available for historic buildings).
+For that reason, porch posts had lower bases and a taller central turned section than most modern ones.
+A little extra effort, such as ordering online from a millwork company, is often necessary to find a suitably proportioned post.

-The elements on the left are modern replacements replicated to match existing components on the adjoining house.
+The elements on the left are modern replacements.
+They were replicated to match existing components on the adjoining house.